 My preferred tool is memoQ, which handles a wide variety of file formats, including industry-standard translation memory (TM) and terminology database (TB) formats, as well as files and packages generated in other translation tools on the market.
-I also have access to Memsource Cloud, a cloud-based translation tool, for clients who request it.
+I also use SDL Trados Studio, Wordfast Pro and Memsource Cloud, a cloud-based translation tool, as well as post-editing of machine translation services, for clients who request them.
 I use the most recent versions of my preferred tools and regularly invest time and money in training to keep up to date with their latest features.
-For client confidentiality reasons, I do not use machine translation (MT) plug-ins under any circumstances.

 I use PerfectIt proofreading software for a final check on consistency and to ensure compliance with house style rules.